-To give our young developers an opportunity to dare themselves with real business challenges, Notch has been organizing a summer school for the past 3 years.
-In 5 weeks participants learn how to develop complex Java applications using Spring Boot.
-In the final showdown, they participate in a 48-hour long hackathon to put their skills to the test.
+To allow our young developers to dare themselves with real business challenges, Notch has been organizing a summer school for the past 3 years.
+In 5 weeks, participants learn how to develop complex Java applications using Spring Boot.
+In the final showdown, they participate in a 48-hour-long hackathon to put their skills to the test.

 3. PRODUCTIVITY AND RESULTS

 Turns out your “average Joe” isn’t as average as you’d think.
-According to the latest Eurostat data, Croatian employees in the ICT sector will give you the best value for your money, not only in relation to its direct Central/Eastern European competition but also in most of Europe.
-Beaten by only two nations, such as Ireland, and United Kingdom (only slightly).
+According to the latest Eurostat data, Croatian employees in the ICT sector will give you the best value for your money.
+Not only in relation to its direct Central/Eastern European competition but also in most of Europe.
+Beaten by only two nations, such as Ireland and the United Kingdom (only slightly).

 Did this come unexpectedly?
 Take into consideration many of the Croatian ICT companies test their strength on the most competitive markets of the world, and also earn their revenue by supporting Western European (namely DACH, BENELUX, UK in our case) companies with their quality software development.

-Because the values of technological excellence, such as top-class quality along with innovativeness, delivery, and dependability are strongly embedded in the mindset of Croatian developers and engineers.
+Because the values of technological excellence, such as top-class quality, innovativeness, delivery, and dependability, are firmly embedded in the mindset of Croatian developers and engineers.

-Let’s now put a cultural perspective in the reasoning of why you should choose a Croatian software development partner.
+Let’s now put a cultural perspective in why you should choose a Croatian software development partner.

 4. CULTURE, ETHICS AND PHILOSOPHY

-The ICT sector has truly been a beacon of change, and a benchmark for excellence for others to follow in a transitional society such as Croatian.
-Hence, many of the companies and their leaders understand and feel their duty to lead the way.
+The ICT sector has truly been a beacon of change and a benchmark for excellence for others to follow in a transitional society such as Croatian.
+Hence, many companies and their leaders understand and feel their duty to lead the way.
 Thus, many noteworthy initiatives from this community brought great change to society and continue to transform it further.
-In the deeper sense, “business as usual” in the Croatian tech scene amounts to a much higher purpose.
+In a deeper sense, “business as usual” in the Croatian tech scene amounts to a much higher purpose.

 This is why you’ll hardly find anyone who isn’t up to the challenge by the highest standards.
 Being part of a system that is the main facilitator of change leaves little room for mediocrity.

-A great majority of developers and engineers speak English fluently, and many of them are familiar with German.
-Great communication between stakeholders is emphasized and put in the front as one of the main pillars of building a trustful, and hence a fruitful partnership.
+Most developers and engineers speak English fluently, and many are familiar with German.
+We emphasize great communication between stakeholders and put it on the front as one of the main pillars of building a trustful and hence fruitful partnership.
 That’s why you’ll never miss out on project-critical information or, worse, feel anxiety because of a lack of feeling in control.

-On the other hand, quality and delivery are the main languages of the forerunners of the sector.
+On the other hand, quality and delivery are the main languages of the sector’s forerunners.
 Agile (Scrum) practices are a norm that presupposes them.
-However, not the kind of proclaimed and vain norm, but one sharpened out by experience from numerous projects, team combinations, and failures, as well as successes.
+However, not the kind of proclaimed and vain norm, but one sharpened out by experience from numerous projects, team combinations, failures, and successes.

-Lastly, let’s skim over those arguments everyone, everywhere and everytime gives in order to compel you to either outsource or choose a partner in their desired country.
+Lastly, let’s skim over those arguments everyone, everywhere, and every time gives to compel you to either outsource or choose a partner in their desired country.

 5. LEGAL AND ECONOMIC ASPECT

-As a part of the EU, Croatia has the same laws and tax policy as other EU countries.
-The single market allows goods to be traded freely, and doing business is more accessible due to aligned rules.
-Therefore, if your company decides to do business with a Croatian company, it will be protected by the EU laws and regulations.
+As a part of the EU, Croatia has the same laws and tax policies as other EU countries.
+The single market allows goods to be traded freely, and business is more accessible due to aligned rules.
+Therefore, if your company decides to do business with a Croatian company, it will be protected by EU laws and regulations.

 6. TIME ZONE

-Croatia is Central European Standard Time (GMT+1), just like the majority of other European countries.
-Which is great for efficient communication and getting things done in the desired timeframe, along with other things.
+Croatia is Central European Standard Time (GMT+1), just like most other European countries, which is great for efficient communication and getting things done in the desired timeframe, along with other things.

 Also, it’s only 1 hour ahead of the UK!

-Croatia is around 2 to 4 hours of flight to most of the other European capitals (Berlin, Zurich, London, Amsterdam, or Rome).
+Croatia is around 2 to 4 hours of flight to most other European capitals (Berlin, Zurich, London, Amsterdam, or Rome).
 Some of the Austrian cities are even closer to the capital of Zagreb than the Dalmatian coast!
-Croatia is also very well interconnected with state highways, perhaps with one of the best road infrastructure in the EU.
+Croatia is also very well interconnected with state highways, perhaps with one of the best road infrastructures in the EU.

 Here we go.
 I now introduce the rarely seen wild card – the Adriatic sea!
 Jokes aside, you’ve probably heard about many of the Croatian beauties which I won’t list now.
 Let’s just say we personally organize a nice “seaside sprint” every year.
 However, We’ll rather not tempt you with it.
 It wouldn’t be fair.
 Wait, we will.
-Alongside our long-term partners, every summer we work two weeks from a big villa by the coast and visit some of the prettiest sights and beaches while tasting the finest Mediterranean cuisine and wine.
+Alongside our long-term partners, every summer, we work two weeks from a big villa by the coast.
+We enjoy visiting some of the prettiest sights and beaches while tasting the finest Mediterranean cuisine and wine.

 At last, you say.
-I’ll be clear – of course it isn’t South/South East Asia cheap, but it also isn’t Western European expensive.
-When you account the manpower needed for the quality of your delivered solution, it is rather affordable in comparison to EU prices.
+I’ll be clear – of course, it isn’t South/South East Asia cheap, but it isn’t Western European expensive.
+When you account for the manpower needed for the quality of your delivered solution, it is rather affordable compared to EU prices.
 However, if you compare it with the rest of (Eastern) Europe, you might find it a bit pricey.
 All in all, it’s pretty competitive.

 Find your software development partner in Croatia

-Finally, Croatia seemingly belongs to the quieter corner of Europe’s tech, but it’s results and international renommée speak loudly for themselves.
+Finally, Croatia seemingly belongs to the quieter corner of Europe’s tech.
+Still, its results and international renommée speak loudly for themselves.

-If you’re still not impressed by the given, why don’t you see for yourself?
-Schedule a short video call with one of our consultants and put our smarts to test.
+If this is not impressive enough, why don’t you see for yourself?
+Schedule a short video call with one of our consultants and put our smarts to the test.
 We’ll gladly take the challenge!